-New AMGC report defines Advanced Manufacturing in Australia
+New AMGC report defines advanced manufacturing in Australia

-A report commissioned by the Advanced Manufacturing Growth Centre (AMGC) has found that the Australian manufacturing industry is larger and more dynamic than currently estimated.
 Advanced Manufacturing: A New Definition for a New Era, analyses more than 3,000 global manufacturers to provide substantiated clarity to an industry undergoing unprecedented change, while also outlining key opportunities for local manufacturers.

 The AMGC report also reveals that only five percent of firms drive 99 percent of total manufacturing exports, 94 percent of capital spending and 54 percent of the sector’s entire research and development.
 Meanwhile, 80 percent of Australian manufacturers could become more advanced by collaborating with researchers, increasing their information and communication technology (ICT) spend, introducing a new product-related service or by using patents to protect their ideas.

 “Manufacturing is transforming, so we need a new definition to accurately measure who we are and where we need to go.
 Our research presents a real opportunity for Australian manufacturers.
 It shows that we have huge growth potential if we can emulate and adopt the advanced manufacturing characteristics unveiled in this report,” said Dr Jens Goennemann, Managing Director, AMGC.

 The report calls for a new definition of advanced manufacturing which would focus less on production and more on the entire manufacturing value chain including higher value pre-production and post-production.
 In May 2017, the Australian Bureau of Statistics recorded 905,000 direct jobs in Australia’s manufacturing sector.
 Under the new definition this would rise to almost 1.3 million if indirect workers that supply inputs and services to manufacturing are included, for example, workers exclusively delivering research and development, design, logistics or services to manufacturers.